New Mills: History

 This was minor compared with events at Whaley Bridge, where Toddbrook Reservoir was overtopped and another reservoir known as Adsheads Pools breached completely, the waters sweeping through the centre of the village of Hurdsfield.
 The June 1930 flood was more serious for New Mills.
 Heavy rain over the area culminating in a cloudburst over Rowarth caused the River Sett to rise rapidly by up to 20 ft.
 Many properties on Brookside were flooded and destroyed and one rescuer was drowned.
 Hyde Bank Road was engulfed and buildings collapsed at Arnfield's foundry.
 At Rowarth, the remains of the Little Mill and the landlord of the Little Mill Inn were swept away.
 At Watford Bridge the river took away part of the printworks, and at Bate Mill gouged a new channel taking with it the sewage plant, 250 tons of coal, most of the road and the gas main.
 At Birch Vale, the problem was caused by the waters cascading down from Lantern Pike; the culvert being inadequate, the roadways became rivers washing away sections of walling.
 Much livestock perished.

-A model of the town under construction in 1884 can be found in New Mills Heritage And Information Centre, which is run and managed by volunteers and funded and managed by New Mills Town Council.
+A model of the town under construction in 1884 can be found in New Mills Heritage and Information Centre, which is run and managed by volunteers and funded and managed by New Mills Town Council.

 Government

 Now almost entirely in Derbyshire, New Mills straddled the historic county boundaries of Derbyshire and Cheshire.
 The traditional boundary was the River Goyt: Low Leighton, Torr Top and Hide Bank were always in Derbyshire, but Torr Vale Road and all of Newtown were in Cheshire.
-Indeed, today, all the housing to the west of the traffic lights on the A6 remains in the civil parish of Disley in Cheshire.
+Today, all the housing to the west of the traffic lights on the A6 remains in the civil parish of Disley in Cheshire.

 The area was part of the Royal Forest of the Peak which passed into the hands of the Duchy of Lancaster in 1372.
 The ten hamlets, in three groups: